ZoeMacf/that-90s-quiz/README.md

 In order to fix this, I declared the timer value outside of the countdown function, gave it a value within the function.

 As well as this, setting the timer innerHTML to timer was causing a delay in displaying the time which factored in to the timer stopping at 1.
-This was fixed by setting the innterHTML before the countdown and inside it.
+This was fixed by setting the innerHTML before the countdown and inside it.

 #### Bug 2